the-ayush-singh/College-Network/README.md

 This project was designed as an internship project at Cisco Networking by Ayush Singh and Team.

+Aim of this project was to create a secure and efficient network which can meet daily requirements of a National Institute like IIIT Bhopal.
+Concepts of Internet of Things, Computer Networking and Cybersecurity were used in the development of this project.

 ## Screenshot 1
 <img src="https://github.com/the-ayush-singh/College-Network/blob/main/images/img-1.png?raw=true">